LearnersGuild/curriculum-app/modules/Movie-Search-CLI-With-Promises/README.md

 This module is exactly the same as the
-[Movie Search CLI](../Movie-Search-CLI) phase 1 module but with the added requirement of the use of Promises.
+[Movie Search CLI](../Movie-Search-CLI) phase 1 module but with the added requirement of the use of the request-promise or request-promise-native library.

 ## Skills